School Info

 (End of Year)

-The percentage of proficient grade 5 students on the Statewide Science Assessment will increase by 3%, from 63% to 66%. $0.00 Beginning of year science test, progress monitoring assessments will be used by teachers to determine areas of reteaching that might be needed.
+The percent of grade 5 students who demonstrate grade-level performance or above on the state Science assessment will increase from 58% in June 2025 to 61% by June 2026. $0.00 Beginning of the year Science Test, Progress monitoring assessments will be used by teachers to determine areas of reteaching that might be needed.

 Evidence-based Interventions/Strategies

-Evidence-based Intervention/Strategy 1 Incorporate hands on science activities as well as integration of the curriculum throughout the day.
+Evidence-based Intervention/Strategy 1 Incorporate hands-on science activities as well as the integration of the curriculum through the day.

 Person(s) Responsible Classroom Teachers

-Evidence-based Intervention/Strategy 2 Classes will have science lab special for 2 days every 8 days in rotation
+Evidence-based Intervention/Strategy 2 Classes will have science lab special for 2 days every 6 days.

 Person(s) Responsible Mrs. Howard